 The third tier in the Food Recovery Hierarchy is feeding animals.
 Farm animals go hungry, a situation that can be avoided when restaurants handle their food scraps properly.
 It is more economical for farms and companies to feed food scraps to animals than to haul them to a landfill.

 Restaurants can donate surplus food to local zoos and companies that produce pet food.
 Managers should be aware of state regulations before donating.
 Dairy and meat may not be donatable, and coffee grounds and foods high in salt are regulated due to the harm they can cause animals.

 Tier 4: Industrial Uses

 The Food Recovery Hierarchy’s fourth tier is industrial uses.
 Wasted food can be repurposed to power vehicles and generators.
-Turning food waste into biofuel and bio-products is an ongoing initiative with positive environmental and economic impacts.
+Turning food waste into renewable diesel and sustainable aviation fuel is an ongoing initiative with positive environmental and economic impacts.
 It also increases the use of alternative energy sources.

 Fats, oils, and greases should never be discarded into the sewer system.
-Instead, cooking oils should be recycled and converted into valuable biofuels.
-As an environmentally friendly alternative fuel, biofuels reduce greenhouse gases and sulfur dioxide in air emissions.
-Biofuels are also biodegradable.
+Instead, cooking oils should be recycled and converted into valuable renewable fuels.
+As an environmentally friendly alternative fuel, renewable fuels reduce greenhouse gases and sulfur dioxide in air emissions.
+Renewable fuels are also biodegradable.